 - Parents are responsible for notifying the school if there is a change in circumstances.
 Medical information will be invited at the start of each academic year or during transition midyear.
 However, if there is a change to a child's diagnosis, medicine dosage or if a new medicine is prescribed (including emergency medicine) parents must inform school immediately.
-A health care plan (see section 8) may need to be drawn up in collaboration with the school nursing team. - A child's parent or carer must complete a new Medication Record form (appendix 1) if there are any changes to a child's medication (including dosage or frequency).
-A new medication record would also need to be completed for each time the child is required to take medication at school. - All medication and all medical equipment must be clearly labelled and must have a doctor's or pharmacist's label on the item or original packaging that includes the child's name and dosage. - Parents and Carers are requested to provide the following information about medical needs to update school records at the start of each academic year. - Details of pupil's medical needs including any that are being investigated - Medication; including side effects and any emergency medication prescribed - Allergies - Name of GP/Consultants - Special requirements eg dietary needs, pre-activity precautions - What to do and who to contact in an emergency - Cultural and religious views regarding medical care - A copy of a health care plan, if one has been previously written - 3.2.
-Staff - All staff at Beam County Primary have a duty to maintain professional standards of care and are expected to do what is reasonable and practical to support the inclusion of all pupils.
+A health care plan (see section 8) may need to be drawn up in collaboration with the school nursing team. - A child's parent or carer must complete a new Medication Record form (Appendix 1) if there are any changes to a child's medication (including dosage or frequency).
+A new medication record would also need to be completed for each time the child is required to take medication at school. - All medication and all medical equipment must be clearly labelled and must have a doctor's or pharmacist's label on the item or original packaging that includes the child's name and dosage. - Parents and Carers are requested to provide the following information about medical needs to update school records at the start of each academic year. - Details of pupil's medical needs including any that are being investigated - Medication; including side effects and any emergency medication prescribed - Allergies - Name of GP/Consultants - Special requirements eg dietary needs, pre-activity precautions - What to do and who to contact in an emergency - Cultural and religious views regarding medical care - A copy of a health care plan, if one has been previously written

+3.2.
+Staff

+- All staff at Beam County Primary have a duty to maintain professional standards of care and are expected to do what is reasonable and practical to support the inclusion of all pupils.
 This will include administering medicines or supervising children in self-administration.
-However, as they have no legal or contractual duty, staff may be asked, but cannot be directed, to do so; - All medicines are stored securely with access only for staff; - Emergency Asthma reliever inhalers and epipens are kept within easy access of staff but out of reach of children; in the first aid room and school office. - The member of staff who administered the medication must complete the appropriate form kept in the office each time medicine is administered; - Certain medications require specialist training before use, eg Epi Pens or insulin.
+However, as they have no legal or contractual duty, staff may be asked, but cannot be directed, to do so; - All medicines are stored securely with access only for staff; - Emergency Asthma reliever inhalers are kept in the main office, first aid room and Nursery kitchen.
+Emergency Epi pens are stored in the main office and first aid room.
+Both are easily accessible by staff but not children.
+Refer to the asthma and allergy friendly school policy document for more information. - The member of staff who administered the medication must complete the appropriate form kept in the office each time medicine is administered; this will also be updated on Medical Tracker and a notification will be sent to parents. - Certain medications require specialist training before use, eg Epi Pens or insulin.
 If a child requires such medication the Headteacher will arrange appropriate training as soon as possible through the school nursing team.
 In some circumstances, it may be necessary to absent the child until such training has been undertaken.
-Where specialist training is required, only appropriately trained staff may administer the medication; - School staff members who have agreed to do so, will be responsible for administering medication or for witnessing self-administration by the child and where possible will be involved in writing the medication record with parents initially. - During the initial meeting with parents/carers to fill out the medication record, the designated person must ensure that the medication is properly labelled and safely stored during the session.
-Before any medication can be given, the designated person must ensure that:
+Where specialist training is required, only appropriately trained staff may administer the medication; - School staff members who have agreed to do so, will be responsible for administering medication or for witnessing self-administration by the child and where possible will be involved in writing the medication record with parents